Uilta language: Distribution

-Research
+Documentation

-Takeshiro Matsuura (1818–1888), a prominent Japanese explorer of Hokkaido, southern Sakhalin, and the Kuril Islands, was the first to make a notable record of the language.
+Matsuura Takeshirō and Ikegami Jirō were one of the first and most significant scholars in documenting Uilta.
 Matsuura wrote down about 350 Uilta words in Japanese, including about 200 words with grammatical remarks and short texts.
-The oldest set of known records of the Uilta language is a 369-entry collection of words and short sample sentences under the title "Worokkongo", dating from the mid-nineteenth century.
-Japanese researcher Akira Nakanome, during the Japanese possession of South Sakhalin, researched the Uilta language and published a small grammar with a glossary of 1000 words.
-Other researchers who published some work on the Uilta were Hisharu Magata, Hideya Kawamura, T.I Petrova, A.I Novikova, L.I Sem, and contemporary specialist L.V.
+Japanese researcher Nakanome Akira, during the Japanese possession of South Sakhalin, researched the Uilta language and published a small grammar with a glossary of 1000 words.
+Other researchers who published some work on the Uilta were Magata Hisaharu, Kawamura Hideya, T.I Petrova, A.I Novikova, L.I Sem, and contemporary specialist L.V.
 Ozolinga.
-Magata published a substantial volume of dictionaries called "A Dictionary of the Uilta Language / Uirutago Jiten" in 1981.
+Magata published a substantial volume of dictionaries titled "A Dictionary of the Uilta Language / Uirutago Jiten" in 1981.
 Others contributing to Uilta scholarship were Ozolinga, who published two substantial dictionaries: one in 2001 with 1200 words, and one in 2003 with 5000 Uilta-Russian entries and 400 Russian-Uilta entries.